-Safety glass has become an increasingly popular choice in modern architecture and is also readily used for commercial buildings, residential homes and outdoor spaces.
-Most industries have benefited in some way from the versatility, visual appeal and durability of glass products.
-As a result of some considerable advancements in the manufacturing of glass, it’s aesthetically pleasing makeup is now coupled with safety and privacy characteristics as well.
-Popular glass choices such as laminated glass and toughened glass now blend both functionality and aesthetics to ensure the glass is adaptable for consumers in varying industries.
+Safety glass has become an increasingly popular in modern architecture.
+It is often used for commercial buildings, residential homes and outdoor spaces.
+Most industries and consumers can benefit from the versatility of glass.
+As a result glass choices such as laminated glass and toughened glass now blend both functionality and aesthetics to ensure it is adaptable for most settings.
 Both the forms of glass discussed are considered to be safety glass.
 So, are there any differences between them?

 What is Toughened Glass?

 Toughened glass is glass that has been heated to very high temperatures.
 This glass is then cooled quickly to make it up to 5 times stronger than ordinary glass.
 This process makes toughened glass much more difficult to break and is up to 500% more resistant to forceful impact and heat than regular glass.
 If the toughened glass does break, it shatters into hundreds of small pieces, the far less dangerous alternative when compared to large parts of sharp glass.
 Therefore, whenever safety is in question, toughened glass is a sensible choice.
 Toughened glass is commonly used within private and public commercial buildings as well as offices where the footfall is high.

 As mentioned earlier in this blog, toughened glass is up to five times stronger than ordinary glass and is more resistant to thermal breakage.
 In the rare cases that this glass does break, it falls into small shards rather than splintering like regular glass often does.